-- (a) The Board is to comprise: - (i) a majority of Independent Directors; - (ii) Two Representative Directors nominated by the Voting Members who are Employer Members and recommended by the Nominations Committee for appointment at the Annual General Meeting; - (iii) Two Representative Directors nominated by the Voting Members who are Employee Members and recommended by the Nominations Committee for appointment at the Annual General Meeting; - (iv) Five Independent Directors, nominated by the Nominations Committee and elected by a majority of Employer Members and a majority of Employee Members at the Annual General Meeting. - (b) If for any reason and at any time, the Board does not meet the requirements of rule 4.3(a)(i), then the persons who are then Directors shall nonetheless be empowered to act strictly to make such appointees to the Board in accordance with this Constitution so as to ensure that the Board fulfils the requirements of rule 4.3(a)(i). - (c) The Board shall ensure that those individuals nominated by the Voting Members as a Representative Director and considering the experience and knowledge of the Independent Directors, shall comprise at least two individuals from: - (i) an employer or peak association; and - (ii) an employee organisation/union; - (d) The Company must publicly: - (i) disclose to the Members the names of the Directors; and - (ii) identify those Directors who the Board considers to be Independent Directors.
+- (a) The Board is to comprise:

+- (i) a majority of Independent Directors;

+- (ii) Two Representative Directors nominated by the Voting Members who are Employer Members and recommended by the Nominations Committee for appointment at the next Annual General Meeting;

+- (iii) Two Representative Directors nominated by the Voting Members who are Employee Members and recommended by the Nominations Committee for appointment at the next Annual General Meeting; - (iv) Five Independent Directors, nominated by the Nominations Committee and elected by a majority of Employer Members and a majority of Employee Members at the next Annual General Meeting. - (b) If for any reason and at any time, the Board does not meet the requirements of rule 4.3(a)(i), then the persons who are then Directors shall nonetheless be empowered to act strictly to make such appointees to the Board in accordance with this Constitution so as to ensure that the Board fulfils the requirements of rule 4.3(a)(i). - (c) Appointees under rule 4.3(b) must be appointed by the Board by a majority of 75% of the Directors.
+If a person is appointed by the Directors as a Director of the Company, the Company must confirm the appointment by resolution at the Company's next AGM.
+If the appointment is not confirmed, the person ceases to be Director of the Company at the end of the AGM. - (d) The Board shall ensure that those individuals nominated by the Voting Members as a Representative Director and considering the experience and knowledge of the Independent Directors, shall comprise at least two individuals from: - (i) an employer or peak association; and - (ii) an employee organisation/union; - (e) The Company must publicly: - (i) disclose to the Members the names of the Directors; and - (ii) identify those Directors who the Board considers to be Independent Directors.